epi2me-labs/wf-template/README.md

 * Sub-folders beyond the first-level named `pod5_fail`, `fastq_fail` and `bam_fail` will be ignored by ingress unless the  `analyse_fail` option is switched on.
 * Sub-folders beyond the first-level named `unclassified` will be ignored by ingress unless the `analyse_unclassified` option is switched on.
 It is not possible to name a sample `unclassified` using the sample sheet.
 * It is an error to provide folders matching both the barcode and alias for a sample's row in the sample sheet.
+* Is is an error to provide a sample sheet where a sample alias begins with the word "barcode".